discord-php/DiscordPHP/README.md

 For testing and stability it would be greatly appreciated if you were able to add our test bot to your server.
 We don't store any data - the bot simply idles and does not interact with anyone and is used to test stability with large numbers of guilds.
 You can invite the bot [here.](https://discord.com/oauth2/authorize?client_id=157746770539970560&scope=bot)

-This library does not handle slash commands.
-See [DiscordPHP-Slash](https://github.com/discord-php/DiscordPHP-Slash) for a library to handle these interactions.

 ## Before you start

 Before you start using this Library, you **need** to know how PHP works, you need to know the language and you need to know how Event Loops and Promises work.
 This is a fundamental requirement before you start.
 Without this knowledge, you will only suffer.